AutomationPanda/tau-intro-selenium-py/README.md

 *Time Estimate: 15 Minutes*

-Every "thing" on a Web page is a Web *element*: buttons, labels, dropdowns, input fields, etc.
+An *element* is a "thing" on a Web page.
-Elements on the page are specified using HTML.
+Browsers render elements such as buttons, dropdowns, and input fields using the page's HTML code.
+Users interact directly with the page's elements.
-Tests use page objects to interact with elements.
+Tests use page objects to interact with elements like a user.

 Interactions typically require three steps: